The cross cape cycle route

 What to expect: Follow the Breede River, across rolling terrain, through grain fields, before turning off to follow the Riviersonderend River towards Greyton.
 Swellendam is famed for its natural beauty and eateries along the main road and we would advise taking your time to soak it all in.
 Be sure to make a pit stop at Die Ou Meul pie shop for a vital refuel before flying into the finish line.

-Where to stay: Post House
+Where to stay: The Post House Hotel

 Section Seven: